 Currently, I work as a software engineer based out of The Hague, the Netherlands.
 My work stretches throughout the distributed systems domain, in which I focus mainly on the Kubernetes ecosystem and serverless computing.
 Besides working as a software engineer, I occasionally advice companies on their serverless and cloud challenges.

 Whenever I get the chance I try to improve my public speaking and writing skills.
-I have spoken at a number of large conferences (KubeCon China, KubeCon Europe, JAX DevOps), and I have been the main author on a articles in well-known venues—both academic (IEEE Internet Computing, ICPE) and industrial (InfoQ).
+I have spoken at a number of large conferences (KubeCon China, KubeCon Europe, JAX DevOps), and I have been the main author of articles in well-known venues—both academic (IEEE Internet Computing, ICPE) and industrial (InfoQ.

 Aside from anything related to computer science, I am interested in economics—especially the area of algorithmic trading.
 On the more leisurely side of things, I enjoy football (the non-American version), reading, hiking, and travelling to anywhere where I haven’t been yet.

-Fair warning to the reader: just like the documentation in your favorite software project, this page will most likely be incomplete and horribly outdated by the time that you are reading this.
+Fair warning to the reader: just like the documentation of your favorite software project, this page will most likely be incomplete and horribly outdated by the time that you are reading this.

 Erwin, July 2020